Billing Users

 }'

 Subscriptions don't contain references to their invoices, but you can easily find them by listing invoices filtered by subscription.
 To find the first invoice for a subscription, you can also filter by reason using the value subscriptionCreation.
+The first invoice is always created synchronously and you can assume it is available after receiving a successful response from the subscriptions endpoint.

 Finding the first invoice for a subscription